Phil Dawson

-Philip Drury Dawson (born January 23, 1975) is an American former professional football player who was a placekicker in the National Football League (NFL).
-He played college football for the Texas Longhorns and signed with the Oakland Raiders as an undrafted free agent in 1998.
-Dawson played for the Cleveland Browns from 1999 to 2012 and has the second-most field goals made for their franchise, passing Hall of Famer Lou Groza in 2010.
+Philip Drury Dawson (born January 23, 1975) is an American former professional football player who was a placekicker in the National Football League (NFL) for 20 years.
+Before that he was an All-American college football player for the Texas Longhorns.
+He signed with the Oakland Raiders as an undrafted free agent in 1998 and spent a season on the Patriots practice squad.
+He played most of his career with the Cleveland Browns from 1999 to 2012 where he was a Pro Bowler, and has the record for most field goals made for the franchise, passing Hall of Famer Lou Groza in 2010.
 He also played for the San Francisco 49ers and Arizona Cardinals.
-Dawson signed a contract in 2019 to retire as a member of the Browns.

 Early life

-Dawson attended Lake Highlands High School in Dallas, Texas and was a letterman in football.
-In a 1992 playoff game at Texas Stadium against Nacogdoches High School, he kicked a 52-yard field goal as time expired to beat Nacogdoches 31–28.
-Dawson graduated in the class of 1993; Baltimore Ravens placekicker Matt Stover attended the same high school, graduating in 1986.
+Dawson was born in West Palm Beach, Florida, but later moved to Dallas, Texas.

+He started kicking in middle school when he was one of few players with soccer experience.
+He attended Lake Highlands High School in Dallas, Texas from 1989 to 1993 and was a letterman in football.
 As a senior, Dawson was a starter at both kicker and offensive tackle until hurting his knee in a preseason scrimmage.
 Dawson thought that he might have had to have season-ending surgery, but he gutted it out, stuck to kicking, and was named as an All-American and the Southwest Region Offensive Player of the Year by SuperPrep.
+In a 1992 playoff game at Texas Stadium against Nacogdoches High School, he kicked a 52-yard field goal as time expired to beat Nacogdoches 31–28 and Lake Highlands went as far as the Regional quarterfinals where they lost to Temple.